Caramelized onions are a delicacy. They take some time to cook, but the buttery, flavorful, almost sweet result is very much worth it.

 Serving Suggestions

-These onions make the perfect topping for so many dishes!
-Here are just a few:
+Caramelized onions make the perfect topping for many dishes!
+Here are just a few ideas:

 - Steak.
 Whether New York strip steak, ribeye steak, or picanha, these onions can enhance almost any type of steak you can think of.
 They are also delicious on top of lamb steak and cauliflower steak.